Moving to Tenerife : Fiscal Residence and Keeping things straight

 • Register on the local authority (Ayuntamiento) census list “Padron”

-• Obtain your green Residencia certificate complying with health care and income regs.
+• Obtain your green Residencia certificate (from July 2016) Uk Nationals will have a TIE complying with health care and income regulations.

 • Advise the Spanish Tax office that you will be liable to pay income tax in Spain (modelo 30) – The Spanish tax year is from January to December, so you may not necessarily do this in the first year you arrive: